THE INTERNET'S BEST

 (Amusingly, WATCHTOWER magazine readers should have understood that Russell had DECEPTIVELY authored this blurp even before readers had received the 1914 Annual Report, since the Annual Report had just been published in the previous December 15, 1914 issue.)

-Then, in the May 1, 1915 issue of the WATCHTOWER magazine, Pastor Russell announced to his followers that he was drastically reducing operations at WatchTower HQ due to the sharp drop in donations (Russell's word for "gross income").
-Pastor Russell further announced that 70 Bethelites had been asked to leave Brooklyn Bethel -- despite their receiving nothing but room, board, and a $10.00 or $11.00 monthly allowance.
-Then, Pastor Russell nearly confessed and ultimately LIED as to the source of his previous expression of faith that the financial condition of the WatchTower Society would soon improve:
+Then, SHOCKINGLY, in the May 1, 1915 WATCHTOWER magazine, "Pastor" Russell announced to his followers that he was drastically reducing operations at WatchTower Headquarters due to the sharp drop in "donations" (Russell's word for "gross income").
+"Pastor" Russell further announced that 70 Bethelites had been asked to leave Brooklyn Bethel -- despite their receiving nothing but room, board, and a $10.00 or $11.00 monthly allowance.
+Then, Pastor Russell nearly confessed, but ultimately LIED, as to the source of his previous expression of faith that the financial condition of the WatchTower Society would soon improve:

 When making our last Annual Report, we expressed the thought that many of the Lord's people have already invested what money they possessed, and that we would thus expect donations to be smaller than heretofore and that we would be obliged to discontinue some of the DRAMAS.
 Later we announced bright prospects of a full resumption.
 We did not tell the basis of this expectation, but will now explain: